HODL. DApp. Ethereum.

 A way that funds are raised for a new cryptocurrency project.
 ICOs are similar to Initial Public Offerings (IPOs) of stocks.

-For cryptocurrency, market cap refers to the total value of all the coins that have been mined.
+Cryptocurrency market capitalization refers to the total value of all the coins that have been mined.
 You can calculate a crypto’s market cap by multiplying the current number of coins by the current value of the coins.

 The process whereby new cryptocurrency coins are made available and the log of transactions between users is maintained.